patrick-heese/aws-weather-data-processing-pipeline/README.md

 ![QuickSight Dashboard](assets/quicksight-dashboard.png)

 *Figure 2: Amazon QuickSight Dashboard created from final weather dataset.*

-## How to Use

-1. **Deploy the infrastructure** using Terraform.

-2. **Create a new folder** named `raw` in the `csv-raw-data` S3 bucket.
-Upload the assets/weather_data.csv file to the folder to trigger the S3 event.
-Verify that the file was processed and copied to the `csv-processed-data/processed/` folder.

-3. **Create the Glue resources manually in the AWS Management Console**, following these steps: setup a Glue Data Catalog, create a Glue Crawler to discover schema, create a Glue Job using Visual ETL, and prepare transformed data for visualization.
-See [GLUE_SETUP.md](assets/GLUE_SETUP.md) for full details.

-4. **Visualize the data using QuickSight in the AWS Management Console**, following these steps: setup a QuickSight account, connect to the data source using the manifest.json file, build a QuickSight dashboard, and share/publish the dashboard.
-See [QUICKSIGHT_SETUP.md](assets/QUICKSIGHT_SETUP.md) for full details.

-5. **Test pipeline with new data, ensuring dynamic updates.**

 ## Future Enhancements
 - Add automated error handling with SQS/DLQ for failed Lambda events.